cure53/DOMPurify/README.md

 Several people need to be listed here! [@garethheyes](https://twitter.com/garethheyes) for invaluable help, [@shafigullin](https://twitter.com/shafigullin) for breaking the library multiple times and thereby strengthening it, [@mmrupp](https://twitter.com/mmrupp) and [@irsdl](https://twitter.com/irsdl) for doing the same.

 Big thanks also go to [@asutherland](https://twitter.com/asutherland), [@mathias](https://twitter.com/mathias), [@cgvwzq](https://twitter.com/cgvwzq), [@robbertatwork](https://twitter.com/robbertatwork), [@giutro](https://twitter.com/giutro) and [@fhemberger](https://twitter.com/fhemberger)!
 Further, thanks [@neilj](https://twitter.com/neilj) for his code review and countless small optimizations, fixes and beautifications.

+And last but not least, thanks to [BrowserStack](https://browserstack.com) for supporting this project with their services for free!